 Scrap sealed units can be cut open with an angle grinder while being held in a vice; The wire can be stripped from the motor, or the motor can be sold as is.

 Before cutting open the sealed unit, let all of the compressor oil drain out.
 It will take several minutes for the last dribbles to come out.
+This can be saved and recycled as well.

 These are the non-ferrous tube systems that are used to compress air and radiate off heat.
 The bigger the AC unit, the larger its radiators are and the more valuable it is.